-- Refractive error: This includes myopia (nearsightedness), hyperopia (farsightedness), and astigmatism (irregularly shaped eyeball).
+- Refractive error.
+This includes myopia (nearsightedness), hyperopia (farsightedness), and astigmatism (irregularly shaped eyeballs).
 Refractive errors cause your eye to have difficulty focusing.
 Myopia is increasing steadily among teenagers, with a jump from 14% of children 5 to 7 years of age to 59.0% of adolescents 17 to 19 years of age.

 Many eye conditions can be treated or improved with early detection, while others are preventable by taking proper precautions.

 Keeping teenage eyes healthy starts with building good habits.
 Here are some ways to protect their eyes:

 - Wear prescription glasses.
 If an eye doctor prescribes computer glasses or other corrective eyewear, it is vital to use them as directed.
 Glasses correct refractive errors, improve amblyopia, and reduce DES.
 The doctor may recommend blue light protection or anti-glare coating on the lenses to improve comfort while viewing a screen.

 - Use protective eyewear.
 For active teenagers, sports goggles are essential as regular glasses do not provide adequate protection for physical activities.
 They are impact-resistant and must meet safety standards for a particular sport.
 Higher-risk activities include basketball, baseball, racquetball, hockey, martial arts, and wrestling.

 - Wear sunglasses and hats outdoors.
 Sun protection is often overlooked in younger people.
 Sunglasses with 100% ultraviolet protection should be worn outdoors, even on cloudy days.
 A brimmed hat blocks additional sunlight from entering your eyes.